spiritedtechie/foursquare-app-play/README.md

 It is built using the Play Framework, utilising the MVC pattern and Bootstrap for presentation.

 The purpose of this project was to solve a simple problem that allowed me to explore some of the basics of the Play Framework.
-It does not do much in terms of computation, just simply wrapping a particular Foursquare API with a web application.
+It does not do much in terms of computation, just simply wrapping a Foursquare API with a web application.

 # Foursquare Integration